-- 7.1 The Norfolk County Community Safety Preventing Extremism and Radicalisation web platform has been reviewed and refreshed by the NCCSP Team Communications Officer in collaboration with Norfolk County Council Preventing Radicalisation Coordinator. - 7.2 The updated web pages are housed on the NCCSP website and can be found here: Preventing Extremism and Radicalisation (norfolk-pcc.gov.uk) - 7.3 There is a range of accessible content including information on Prevent, Channel Panel, the role of the partnership, reporting routes, and links to Prevent training, national policy and guidance and further Prevent resources. - 7.4 The website is proactively kept up to date with any new developments or published resources. - 7.5 The Norfolk partners are being actively encouraged to update their own websites using this information and/ or to link directly to the NCCSP Preventing Extremism and Radicalisation web pages.
+- 7.1 The Norfolk County Community Safety Preventing Extremism and Radicalisation web platform has been reviewed and refreshed by the NCCSP Team Communications Officer in collaboration with Norfolk County Council Preventing Radicalisation Coordinator. - 7.2 The updated web pages are housed on the NCCSP website and can be found here: Preventing Extremism and Radicalisation (norfolk-pcc.gov.uk).
+There is a range of accessible content including information on Prevent, Channel Panel, the role of the partnership, reporting routes, and links to Prevent training, national policy and guidance and further Prevent resources. - 7.3 The website is proactively kept up to date with any new developments or published resources. - 7.4 The Norfolk partners are being actively encouraged to update their own websites using this information and/ or to link directly to the NCCSP Preventing Extremism and Radicalisation web pages. - 7.5 The NCCSP monthly newsletter includes relevant updates regarding Prevent.